ilonahetsevich/marketing-channels-analysis/README.md

  ),

- channel_revenue AS ( --CTE to calulate the total revenue coming from all the unique paying customers and attribute it to the last channel before "conversion"
+ channel_revenue AS ( --CTE to calculate the total revenue coming from all the unique paying customers and attribute it to the last channel before "conversion"
      SELECT
          ACQUISITION_CHANNEL,
          COUNT(DISTINCT pc.VISITOR_ID) AS unique_paying_customers,